dgs700/backbone.configurator/README.md

 Backbone.Configurator (Backbone.Config) is an extensible object-class that allows you to extract any and all hardcoded string dependancies from your Backbone classes and manage them in a hierarchical object wrapped with the usual getter and setter functions, plus Backbone.Events, plus more.
 The best analogy is with Backbone.Collection.
 You use aa Collection object to manage a list of Model instances.
 You use Backbone.Config to manage an object hierarchy that consists of all your application's config information organized however you see fit.
+The ideal use-case is in any situation where your Backbone object-classes need the flexibility to go beyond a single page app and mutate to handle different presentation contexts, data sets, etc.

+If your Backbone classes need the flexibility to handle more than one presentation context, your should be using something to abstract and manage the context dependancies.

 ## Benefits

-* Maintain Backbone MVC classes free of hardcoded dependancies including strings, css, text, html fragments, routes, mappings, jQuery selectors, class names.
+* Maintain Backbone MVC classes free of hardcoded dependancies including strings, css, text, html fragments, routes, mappings, urls, jQuery selectors, class names, switches, default data attributes, etc.
 * Application configurations can be extended, instantiated, modified or reset at runtime.
 Instantiate your config object and inject into your app.
 * Prototype inheritance, and object instantiation is the same style as Backbone.js except for the managed Config object which is not overridden, but jQuery deep-extended along the inheritance chain allowing for cascading configurations.
 * Modify configurations and trigger config:changed events during runtime to dynamically decorate your app.
 Your other Backbone objects (views, models, routers) can listen for config events and react accordingly.
+I.E. View.on(config:change, @render) -> Config.set({templateId:'#newTemplate'}) -> triggers config:change
 * Ideal for situations where your Backbone views (controllers) and routers need the flexibility to handle different templating and rendering situations depending on different display contexts.
 * You can override the utility functions (or add to) with those more suited to your needs.
 As with the rest of Backbone, the functionality is the minimal necessary.
 * A suggested, skeletal config object is included which you can extend or overwrite with your own.

+## API docs beyond my lovely annotated source code coming soon, but really all there is is Config.extend(), config.set(), config.get().